open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-myplanet.md

 ## Preparation
 myPlanet application is only available for Android devices.
 You can find myPlanet application in play store.

-If you follow this link [https://play.google.com/store/apps/details?id=org.ole.planet.myplanet] you will be able to reach myPlanet in playstore.
+If you follow this link for [myPlanet on Play Store](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet) you will be able to reach myPlanet in playstore.
 You can then install myPlanet from there on your phone.

 ## Overview of myPlanet